oxsecurity/megalinter/.github/CONTRIBUTING.md

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

 - Keep your change as focused as possible.
-If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
+If there are multiple changes you would like to make that aren't dependent upon each other, consider submitting them as separate pull requests.
 - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - Update [CHANGELOG.md](https://github.com/oxsecurity/megalinter/blob/main/CHANGELOG.md) to briefly describe your changes